 What are prime borrowers?

-While there is no official definition, prime borrowers are typically defined as people with credit scores above 720, who have no delinquencies on their credit report and more than 6 years of credit history.
+While there is no official definition, prime borrowers are typically defined as people who meet the following criteria:

 Can people without established credit get personal loans?